Diana (musical): Act 2

 Barbara Cartland, novelist and Diana's step-grandmother, introduces the audience to James Hewitt, a war hero who has recently come home.
 He and Diana begin their own affair ("Here Comes James Hewitt").
-Barbara notes that the two affairs between Diana and James as well as Charles and Camilla are filled with more love and happiness than Charles and Diana's marriage ("Him and Her (and Him and Her)").
-Diana tries to talk to Charles, but he wants to "Just Dance".
+Barbara notes that the two affairs between Diana and James as well as Charles and Camilla are filled with more love and happiness than Charles and Diana's marriage ("Him and Her and Him and Her").
+Diana tries to talk to Charles, but he wants to "(Just Dance)".
 Charles' valet Colin lets him know of Diana and James' relationship, but he decides to let it go as he is happy with Camilla.

-Diana goes to a clinic for AIDS patients and bonds with the men there ("Secrets and Lies").
-Soon after, Diana learns that Charles and Camilla go out almost every night with their friends, and Diana decides to crash a party for Camilla's sister.
-At the party, their friends, usually bored by Charles, are excited that they get to witness "The Main Event", which leads to a confrontation between Diana, Camilla, and Charles.
+Despite Charles’ worries, Diana goes to a clinic for AIDS patients and bonds with the men there ("Secrets and Lies").
+Soon after, Diana learns from Sarah that Charles and Camilla go out almost every night with their friends, and Diana decides to crash a party for Camilla's sister.
+At the party, their friends, usually bored by Charles, are excited that they get to witness ("The Main Event") which leads to a confrontation between Diana, Camilla, and Charles.
 On the car ride home, Charles reveals he knows about Diana's relationship with James, which he says he doesn't care about and that the boys will be fine as long as they both love them ("Whatever Love Means Anyway (Reprise)").
-Diana is excited to tell James, but he reveals that he has been stationed in Germany and will be there for two years.
-Diana, suspecting Charles, vows to get revenge ("Pretty, Pretty Girl (Reprise)").
+Diana is excited to tell James, but he reveals that he has been stationed in Germany and will be there for two years. ("I Do My Duty") Diana, suspecting Charles, vows to get revenge ("Pretty, Pretty Girl (Reprise)").
 The press increasingly hounds Charles about his failing marriage ("Snap, Click (Reprise)").
 Diana contacts Andrew Morton, a writer who is writing a book on her, and agrees to give anonymous quotes to him, bashing Charles, Camilla, and the monarchy.
 The book is published and is the talk of the country ("The Words Came Pouring Out").